BRIDGES AND PATHWAYS OF COURAGE ~ Prison dogs - prisondogs

-WELCOME TO PATHWAYS TO HOPE PRISON DOG PROJECT ~ GIVING OPPORTUNITIES TO HELP OTHERS
+WELCOME TO BRIDGES AND PATHWAYS PRISON DOG PROJECT ~ GIVING OPPORTUNITIES TO HELP OTHERS

 Years ago I had a dream of doing something that will help others, using our faithful friend, the dog.
 It seemed like an impossible dream since I didn't have the money, tools, the understanding of how it could all come together.
 Yet my dream didn't fade away.
 It was always there.